Opening and Saving Files |

 When saving a file, this check box will appear.
 When selected (the default), the application will automatically append the default file extension for the selected file type to the end of the file name, if it does not already appear in the Name entry.
 The file extension that will be used is listed in parenthesis at the end of the check box label.

-Depending on the action being performed, an Open or Save button will be displayed.
+Depending on the action being performed, an or button will be displayed.
 Clicking on this button will close the file selection window and perform the requested action.

-Clicking Cancel will close the file dialog without performing any action.
+Clicking will close the file dialog without performing any action.